 You can also place a fraud alert on your credit file by contacting one of the consumer reporting agencies listed above.
-In addition to the free credit monitoring we are offering, we recommend you review your credit reports and your credit card and other financial accounts for any unauthorized activity.
+In addition to the free credit monitoring Gaia is offering, it is recommended you review your credit reports and your credit card and other financial accounts for any unauthorized activity.
 Also, remain alert for suspicious emails and be cautious when opening links or attachments from unsolicited third parties.

 For More Information:

-Representatives are available for 90 days from the date of this letter, to assist you with questions regarding this incident, between the hours of 8:00 a.m. to 8:00 p.m.
-Eastern time, Monday through Friday, excluding holidays.
-Please call the help line at 1-800-405-6108 and be prepared to supply the fraud specialist with your unique code listed within.
+If you have any questions, you may contact the help line at 1-833-531-2194.
+Help line representatives are available to assist you with questions for 90 days from the date of this letter, between the hours of 8:00 a.m. and 8:00 p.m.
+Eastern Time, Monday through Friday, excluding holidays.
+If you call the help line, be prepared to supply the fraud specialist with your unique code listed above.

-You are encouraged to take full advantage of these services.
-Enclosed you will find additional materials regarding the resources available to you, and the steps you can take to further protect your personal information.
+You are encouraged to take full advantage of the credit monitoring services provided.
+Enclosed you will find additional materials regarding the resources available to you and the steps you can take to further protect your personal information.

-Again, OrthopedicsNY values the security of the personal data it maintains, and understand the frustration, concern, and inconvenience that this incident may have caused.
+Again, SSC values the security of the personal data it maintains and understands the frustration, concern, and inconvenience that this incident may have caused.